Scouting Nikola Mirotic

 *The ability to throw fast passes accurately is an underrated skill; the speed of the ball in the air is critical to giving shooters an extra split second before defenders arrive.
 It is part of what makes LeBron James such an effective passer.

 Despite this offensive explosion, I remain a bit sanguine about his NBA prospects.
 Unfortunately, Mirotic also looked the part of a Euro small forward on defense and the boards in this game.
 His help and pick and roll defense was pretty much nonexistent, despite what I'd heard about him being a good team defender.
 He also did not look great closing out on shooters.
-Even worse was his rebounding, as a Barcelona frontcourt lacking any NBA athletes Real Madrid inflicted several depressing stretches of volleyball on the offensive glass while Mirotic stood by helplessly.
+Even worse was his rebounding, as a Barcelona frontcourt lacking any NBA athletes inflicted several depressing stretches of volleyball on the offensive glass while Mirotic stood by helplessly.
 He pulled down only two rebounds in his 17 minutes, although his pace-adjusted per 40 numbers in the ACB and Euroleague were respectable at about 9 per 40 minutes combined and a little under 3 offensive boards per game.
 Perhaps I caught him on a bad night, but defensively he looked like Matt Bonner out there on Friday.

 Mirotic's struggles in Game 3 seemed to stem from his biggest weakness right now: his physical profile.
 He has very tight hips that prevent him from getting into a deep defensive stance.
 He does not seem to take stretching seriously at this point, either unwilling or unable to execute the team's warmup of deep lunges to more than half depth.
 The 236 lbs he is listed at seems a little optimistic, as he lacks any muscle definition.
 Like a lot of European players he is not much of a 2 foot jumper.
 ACB league teams do not do much in the way of weight training though, and he could make huge strides once he gets into an NBA conditioning program.
 I also note that his lack of muscle does not necessarily mean a lack of toughness.
 Barcelona seemed to make a special effort to cheap shot him on screens, but he handled this just fine.